nvdnkpr/redis-manager/README.md

 Further, whenever a `select` method is called, the semantics of `hset`/`hget`/etc change, and a common redis instance shared between code trying to read/write different databases is a Bad Thing(tm).

+### Event Listener Corner Case

+If two instances of redis-manager pointing at the same actual client register *the exact same listener* (``listenerA === listenerB``), when the first instance is freed, both registered listeners will be eliminated as it removes listeners created by the instance being freed.
+This is very unlikely to ever be the case as even identical code between two files wold be considered different functions (because of differing scope), but is possible.

 ## License (MIT)

 Copyright (C) 2013 by Uber Technologies, Inc